sera619/DiscordBot-python-hikari/README.md

 ## Status ##

 This project is still under development and not save to be use in production mode.
+Musicbot, Chatmoderation and interactive role selection is now implemented.
 Feel free to edit.

 ### Features ###